By Jenna Stevens-Smith

 ERC Grants are part of the EU’s Horizon 2020 programme for Research and Innovation which aims to generate more breakthroughs, discoveries and world-firsts.
 The ERC has three core grant schemes: Starting Grants, Consolidator Grants and Advanced Grants.
 To date, the ERC has funded some 8,000 top researchers at various stages of their careers, and over 50,000 postdocs, PhD students and other staff working in their research teams.
 The ERC strives to attract top researchers from anywhere in the world to come to Europe.

-Professor Irene Miguel-Aliaga is Head of the Gut Signalling and Metabolism group in the MRC Laboratory of Medical Sciences and Professor of Genetics and Physiology in the Institute of Clinical Sciences at Imperial College London.
+Professor Irene Miguel-Aliaga is Head of the Gut Signalling and Metabolism group in the MRC London Institute of Medical Sciences and Professor of Genetics and Physiology in the Institute of Clinical Sciences at Imperial College London.
 Irene was featured in our recent article celebrating International Women’s Day The Women Behind the Images – #IWD2018.

 Biography